ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-4.md

 ---

-# 🧪 Level 4: Live Server Test
+# 🧪 Level 4: Git Setup

 ## What You'll Do
-Test that your project runs locally without errors.
+Initialize version control and push your project to GitHub.

 ## Instructions
-- Run `npx live-server` in your project folder
-- Confirm the page loads in the browser (which may be blank at this point)
+- Initialize a git repository (`git init`)
+- Create your first commit with a meaningful message like `chore: initial project setup`
+- Push to GitHub (if you have a remote repository set up)

 ## ✅ Check
-1. In your terminal, run `npx live-server` in your project folder
+1. Open your terminal/command prompt in your project folder
-2. Your browser should automatically open to a local URL (like http://127.0.0.1:8080)
-3. You should see your "Chatbot" heading on the page
-4. Open Chrome DevTools (F12) and check the Console tab
-5. Look for any red error messages - if there are none, you're good to go!
+2. Run `git status` - you should see "On branch main" and "nothing to commit, working tree clean"
+3. Run `git log --oneline` - you should see your commit message like "chore: initial project setup"
+4. **IMPORTANT:** Check that `secret-variables.js` is NOT on GitHub:
+   - Go to your GitHub repository in a web browser
+   - Look through the files - you should NOT see `secret-variables.js` listed
-6. If you see errors about missing files, double-check your file names and paths
+   - If you see it, check your `.gitignore` file includes `secret-variables.js`
+5. If you see any errors, make sure you're in the correct folder and try the git commands again

 ---

-**Next:** Level 5 - Test & Check
+**Next:** Level 5 - Overall Project Check

 ---